Madani00/sorting_algorithms/README.md

-is for Sorting algorithms & Big O
+is for So0x1B.
+C -  rting  algorithms & Biig O